Zheoni/recetario/README.md

 - `npm run initDatabase` will initialize the SQLite database if it does not exist.
 It will create all the tables.
 - `npm run forceInitDatabase` will do the same as `initDatabase` but if the database file exists it will overwrite it.
 - `npm addString` is a script for development that will add a new string to all the locale files, asking for input for each translation.

+## Run it with Docker 🐳

+I also included simple Dockerfile to build an image.
+The container will expose the port 80 for HTTP and 443 for https.
+All the other environment variables will be taken when you build the image from the `.env` file.

 ## Dependencies